 Quality laser cutters don’t come cheap, however it’s a great investment as lower price ones may not garner the same results.
 Below are the list of highly recommended laser cutters that are efficient and easy to use.

-- Chinese Imports- This option is both cost efficient and it gets the job done.
-It’s great for those who are just starting out and don’t want to make a costly investment just yet.
-The average price is $400.
+- Chinese Imports- This option is both cost efficient and it may or may not get the job done.
+Pictures and spec’s of these machines can be misleading and the functionality is typically far from their American counterparts.
+These machines are often sold cheap on Walmart, Amazon, and Ebay.
+It’s an option for those who are just starting out and don’t want to make a costly investment just yet.
+The average price is $400 to $2,500.
+Support is often an issue when it comes to replacement parts and technical assistance.
 Be prepared to swap out small submersible pumps intended to go in buckets for radiant chillers, and to upgrade your ventilation system.
-The bundled software typically offers a very poor user experience, but that’s something you can learn to work around — especially with the potential savings.
+The bundled software typically offers a very poor user experience that you may or may not want to have to work around — regardless of the potential money savings.

 How Do I Use a Laser Cutter?